The information in this article applies to:

 This article will walk you step-by-step through creating a basic plan with a manually drawn shed dormer.
 Once you have completed the tutorial, you can take this information and then apply it to your own designs.

 - Begin by creating a basic 40' x 30' structure on Floor 1.

-- Using the Select Objects tool, select the 30' wall on the left, and click on the Open Object edit button to display the Wall Specification dialog.
+- Using the Select Objects tool, select the 30' wall on the left, and click on the Open Object edit button.

-- On the Roof panel, place a checkmark in Full Gable wall and click OK.
+- On the Roof panel of the Wall Specification dialog that displays, select the Full Gable Wall option and click OK.

-- Repeat this process for the right wall, so that both 30' walls are marked as Full Gable.
+- Repeat this process for the right wall, so that both 30' walls are marked as Full Gable Walls.

 Once you have done this, you are ready to create the second story where the manually drawn shed dormer will be created.

 To create the second floor

 - Select Build> Floor> Build New Floor , choose to Derive new 2nd floor plan from the 1st floor plan and click OK to display the Floor 2 Defaults dialog.

 - Without making any changes, click OK in the Floor 2 Defaults dialog to generate your second floor, based on the walls from Floor 1.